Videodock/cordova-plugin-chromecast/README.md

 # cordova-plugin-chromecast

 > [!NOTE]
-> This repository is a fork of https://github.com/jellyfin-archive/cordova-plugin-chromecast and maintained each quarter
+> This repository is a fork of https://github.com/jellyfin-archive/cordova-plugin-chromecast and is quarterly maintained
 > by https://github.com/Videodock

 ## Installation

 To install this fork, you can use the full GitHub URL with commit hash.
-Always try using a commit hash to prevent installing malicious code.
-This package is not published on NPM.
+This is recommended to prevent installing unverified code because this fork is not published on NPM.

 ```
 cordova plugin add https://github.com/Videodock/cordova-plugin-chromecast.git#5aca0b94b11c3c169d46c9ba1c4adfb6eaa8de46